wolfpirker/python-docker-postgres/README.md

-# Sample Python and PostgreSQL Project with Docker
+# Sample Python and MS SQL Server Project with Docker

-This project demonstrates a simple Python application that interacts with a PostgreSQL database.
+This project demonstrates a simple Python application that interacts with a Microsoft SQL Server database.
 The application fetches data from a public API, processes it using Pandas, and stores the results in the database.
 Additionally, it provides a command-line interface (CLI) for adding new users and orders, and for listing existing users, orders, and products.
 ## Prerequisites

 - Docker